• Skip to main content

 Some metrics matter more one week and less the next week.
 The one metric that seems to carry more weight than others is wins and losses which makes perfect sense on a surface level, however what that doesn’t take into consideration is who the wins are against and where and when the losses occurred.
 Due to the inconsistency of conference size and strength all schedules are not created equally and cannot be judged on an apples-to-apples basis, so strength of schedule must be taken into account when evaluating Team A against Team B. This is something that this committee has not done consistently.

-Category: College Football, NewsTag: Boise State Broncos, clemson tigers, Dylan Sampson, Georgia Bulldogs, Indiana Hoosiers, Miami Hurricanes, Notre Dame Fighting Irish, Ohio State Buckeyes, Oregon Ducks, Penn State Nittany Lions, SMU Mustangs, Tennessee Volunteers, Texas Longhorns
+Category: College Football, NewsTag: Boise State Broncos, Dylan Sampson, Georgia Bulldogs, Indiana Hoosiers, Miami Hurricanes, Notre Dame Fighting Irish, Ohio State Buckeyes, Oregon Ducks, Penn State Nittany Lions, SMU Mustangs, Tennessee Volunteers, Texas Longhorns

 FacebookTweetPin